vrishank-03/VAULT-Semantic-Search/README.md

 This diagram represents the current production-oriented target architecture for the VAULT platform.
 It reflects the live system components where implemented, and the planned scalability layers designed to support growth.

-> **Note:** Other components are currently the evolving as the platform continues to develop.
+> **Note:** Other components are currently evolving as the platform continues to develop.

 ![VAULT Architecture](docs/architecture.png)
 -----